dfe-analytical-services/apprenticeships-provider-dashboard/README.md

 ## How to contribute

+In general, it is good practice to make specific changes at a time, add one new feature rather than smattering code all over the app.
+It will make it easier to test, easier to roll back if needed, and also easier for whoever is reviewing your code.
+Like all good advice, little and often is usually the way to go.

+1. Make a new branch for your change based off the `main` branch
+2. Make your changes, testing thoroughly and updating documentation as needed

 Always run the following commands before raising changes:

 - `styler::style_dir()` - to format the code neatly
 - `lintr::lint_dir()` - to check for any potential issues with code formatting
 - `shinytest2::test_app()` - to run automated tests again the app

+3. Raise a pull request on GitHub, with details of the changes you have made
+4. Get someone to review your changes, respond to any feedback and make changes on your branch until the reviewer marks the pull request as approved
+5. Once your pull request is approved, merge it into the main branch and delete the branch you were working on (we should use a new branch for every new change, reviving old branches can get messy)

 ### Flagging issues